Vegetarian Restaurants In Rome I Love - And You Will, Too!

 Foods to be careful of in Rome if you are vegan/vegetarian

-Roman cuisine today is in part based on ancient Roman cuisine.
+Roman cuisine today is in part based on Ancient Roman cuisine.

-This means that to flavor food and give it saltiness, one of two common ingredients are often used (never together): anchovies and pork.
+Just as the Ancient Romans did, today, to flavor food and give it saltiness, one of two common ingredients are often used (never together): anchovies and pork.

 These are often incorporated into Roman dishes in small amounts and chopped up.